blackbianca/blackbianca/README.md

 github-header-image.png)

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-Pursuing a Ph.D. in Astrophysics, focusing on the ield of galaxy formation and evolution.
+Pursuing a Ph.D. in Astrophysics, focusing on the field of galaxy formation and evolution.
 Trying to radio astronomy in a modern way and with modern tools.
 Radio interferometers output a LOT of data: bring them to me.
 <br>
 <br>